GitMatze/maharashtra_parser/README.md

 # maharashtra_parser

 ### Requirements:
-tesseract needs to be installed and to be accessible from the terminal.
+- tesseract needs to be installed and to be accessible from the terminal.

-The recognition of numbers relies on a only-numbers model that can be found here: https://github.com/Shreeshrii/tessdata_shreetest/blob/master/digits_comma.traineddata Copy that into rootdir/tessdata (where you should also find other models like eng.traineddata)
+- The number recognition relies on an only-numbers model that can be found here: https://github.com/Shreeshrii/tessdata_shreetest/blob/master/digits_comma.traineddata Copy that into rootdir/tessdata (where you should also find other models like eng.traineddata)